knownorigin/docs.knownorigin.io/docs/guide/card-purchases.md

 **If any problems arise, you will receive the purchased ETH directly to your wallet.**

-7. Send your self an email receipt for you records.
+7. Send yourself an email receipt for you records.

 <img :src="$withBase('/credit-card-purchases/email-receipt.png')" height="200">

-We will be expanding this in the future to include secondary sales if this trial is well-received and works goes to plan.
+We will be expanding this in the future to include secondary sales if this trial is well-received and works go to plan.

 ## Add funds from card

-**Use this to top-up your Ethereum address directly from KO and using your credit/debit card.**
+**Use this to top-up your Ethereum address directly from KO using your credit/debit card.**

 1. Login to your profile click `Add funds` to launch the top-up flow.